lee-dohm/hero-database/README.md

 This application is designed to work with the [HERO System 6th Edition rules][sixth-edition].

-Where the rules state that something is allowed with "GM permission", the code assumes that it is allowed since a GM will be using this application far more often than a regular player for creating all the non-player characters in the game setting.
+Where the rules state that something is allowed with "GM permission", the code assumes that it is allowed since a GM will be using this application far more often than a player for creating all the non-player characters in the game setting.
 Optional and house rules will be made possible through the use of configuration files.

 ### References